ezrarieben/mssql-backup-vbs/README.md

 # mssql-backup-vbs
 A VBScript to generate a backup file of a MS SQL database
 ## Configuring VBScript
+ > **NOTE:** By default the script uses the user executing the script to authenticate to the DB server.
+If you want to authenticate to the DB server using SQL Server Authentication set the options `DBUser` and `DBPass` (Line 7-8)
 1. Edit `mssql_backup.vbs`
 2. Set the required options (Line 2-3)
   ```vbs